tomnor/dwdat2py/README.rst

 should suffice to get at the data, channel by channel.
 Else you would need to call some helper functions first to prepare for this call.

-Access to the wrappers module is optionally provided as a context manager:
+Access to the wrappers module is also provided as a context manager:

 .. code:: python